-Eventually finding a range in Maplewood, New Jersey, near to the new home we had purchased in the summer of 1997.
+Eventually I found a range in Maplewood, New Jersey, near the new home we had purchased in the summer of 1997.
 The range was called “the Crescent,” suggesting the curved arrangement of the hitting bays.

 I decided to take lessons at this range and requested Pat teach me.